The Best Tools for Organizing a Custody Case in 2026

 Pros:

-• Strong scheduling and calendar features
+- Strong scheduling and calendar features

-• Generates parenting time calculations and printable plans
+- Generates parenting-time calculations and printable plans

-• Useful during early custody negotiations
+- Useful during early custody negotiations

 Cons:

-• Limited case organization beyond the schedule
+- Limited case organization beyond the schedule

-• No evidence library, chronology export, or pattern tracking
+- No evidence library, chronology export, or pattern tracking

-• Pricing tiers for "extra" features add up
+- Pricing tiers for "extra" features add up

-Pricing: Around $15–$30/month depending on plan
+Pricing: Around $15–$30/month depending on plan.

 6. A spreadsheet (Excel or Google Sheets) — Best for small cases or early-stage tracking

 Don't underestimate the spreadsheet.
-For many people, a simple Excel or Google Sheet is enough — at least for a while.
+For many people, a simple Excel or Google Sheet is enough, at least for a while.
 Columns for date, what happened, severity, notes.
 That's it.
 It's free, it's familiar, and you can start in five minutes.

-The reason most people graduate from a spreadsheet eventually is that the evidence ends up somewhere else (camera roll, screenshots, emails) and stitching it
+The reason most people graduate from a spreadsheet eventually: the evidence ends up somewhere else (camera roll, screenshots, emails), and stitching it back together for court becomes a Sunday afternoon project.
+Before that point, a spreadsheet works.

-Best for: Small cases (fewer than 10–15 events), people without a hearing on the calendar, or anyone tracking for personal reference rather than court
+Best for: Small cases (fewer than 10–15 events), people without a hearing on the calendar, or anyone tracking for personal reference rather than court preparation.

 Pros:

-• Free
+- Free

-• Familiar
+- Familiar

-• Quick to set up
+- Quick to set up

-• Total control over the structure
+- Total control over the structure

 Cons:

-• No good way to attach photos to specific events
+- No good way to attach photos to specific events

-• No clean export for court or attorney review
+- No clean export for court or attorney review

-• Mobile entry is painful
+- Mobile entry is painful

-• No reminders, no patterns, no shared view
+- No reminders, no patterns, no shared view

 Honorable mentions